Amourspirit/python-ooouno-ex/ex/auto/writer/odev_hello_save/README.md

 This example creates a new text document, containing two short paragraphs, and saves it as "hello.odt".

-In this example the file "hello.odt" is saved in the project root folder.
+In this example the file "hello.odt" is saved in a `tmp` directory of the current working directory.

 ## Automate